SonaliZeile/AnimalCrossing/README.md

-# AnimalCrossing
-# Animal Crossing
+# Animal Crossing: New Horizons
 Insect &amp; Fish Guides
 ***********************************
 Note: For NORTHERN HEMISPHERE ONLY